-> Academic Data Domain Council
+Property and Space Management Data Domain Council

-> In 2006, the UW formed a Data Management Committee to provide support and advice regarding the administration, access and use of UW data.
+In 2006, UW formed a Data Management Committee to provide support and advice regarding the administration, access and use of UW data.
 The committee appointed data trustees and custodians to steward University data.
 In 2017, the provost charged a Task Force with redesigning and updating the UW’s data governance model.
-The updated model was launched in 2019.
+The updated model launched in 2019.

-> Types of data stewards:
+Types of data stewards:

 Institutional Domain Stewards are consensus-builders who support a strategic, cross-functional view of data for the benefit of the enterprise.
 They serve on the Data Governance Steering Committee and represent the domain in enterprise level conversations.
 The Institutional Domain Steward for Property and Space is Lou Cariello, Vice President of Facilities.

 Data Domain Council Chairs are consensus-builders who convene domain council meetings that address domain-specific issues, and serve on the Data Governance Operational Committee, where they represent the domain in cross-functional, enterprise discussions about domain data.
 I, Steve Tatge, serve as the Data Domain Council Chair for the Property and Space domain.
 To support the chair, the Property and Space Data Domain content lead is Molly Breysse Cox.